Egezenn/OpenDotaGuides/readme.md

 ### DONE

+- [x] Classify the args required for functions
+- [x] Remove npm, nodeenv and dotaconstants dependencies, the data is available on OpenDota API.
+Adjust compilation steps.
+  - GET /heroes
+  - GET /constants/{resource}
+- [x] Create a function that builds `constants/items.csv`.
+Then inject flag metadata from another json
+- [x] Create a function that builds `heroes.csv`
 - [x] for the complete removal of starting items category, would need to add items like basilius, bracer, orb of venom, blight stone etc
 - [x] Add an option to reduce or remove starting items category.
 I think that you should be using the normal shop panel for them anyway.
   - 500- gold, not a component and items not like soul booster and perseverance which you only buy it for the build up of items (like no one buying a buckler but basilius for the early mana regen)